piotrmiskiewicz/kyma-environment-broker/docs/user/05-30-operation-status.md

 # Check Operation Status

-This tutorial shows how to check the operation status for the provisioning and deprovisioning operations.
+Check the operation status for the provisioning and deprovisioning operations.

 ## Steps